liebermeister/stm/README.md

   * efmtool                    (http://www.csb.ethz.ch/tools/efmtool)

 Please make sure that these matlab packages are installed in your system and that all these directories and subdirectories are included in your matlab path.

-If CPLEX for matlab is installed in your system, this will speed up some calculations,
+If CPLEX for matlab is installed in your system, this will speed up some calculations.

 For getting started, please see the instructions at